iterative/dvc.org/static/docs/commands-reference/import-url.md

 current status.

 ## Options

-- `--resume` - resume previously started download.
-This is useful if the connection to the remote resource is unstable.

 - `-f`, `--file` - specify name of the DVC-file it generates.
 By default the DVC-file name generated is `<file>.dvc`, where `<file>` is file name of the